BenjaminRH/meteor-event-hooks/README.md

 ### Options

+Options are specified on the client side as an argument (object) in the `init` method.

  * `updateFocus` ( _Integer_ ) - Number of milliseconds to wait before checking whether the window is focused.
 Default is `0`, meaning unless you change this, the `onLoseFocus` and `onGainFocus` methods won't be available
  * `treatCloseAsLogout` ( _Boolean_ ) - If true, treat closing the browser window as logging off (meaning that the `onLoggedOut` callback is triggered in addition to the `onCloseSession`).
 Default is `false`